 The following information was supplied by the Lynbrook Police Department.
 A criminal charge is only an accusation, and does not indicate guilt.

-- On March 13 at 11:15 p.m., Tara A. Lyles, 19, of Jamaica, was arrested and charged with prostitution in Room 135 of the Lynbrook Capri Motor Inn, located at 5 Freer St.
+- Kenson A. Hunte 30, of Queens Village, was arrested on Jan.
+27 at 11:30 p.m. and charged with Criminal Possession of Stolen Property at the Lynbrook Capri Motor Inn located at 5 Freer St.

 - At 10:30 a.m. on Jan.
 23, the owner of Shake a Paw pet store located at 1 Atlantic Ave. reports an unknown person(s) pryed open the front doors to the puppy room and removed 18 puppies of various breeds valued at $21,000.

 Leaving the Scene of an Accident

 - A 16-year-old Lynbrook High School student reported at 2 p.m. on Jan.
 24 that while walking southbound on Union Avenue and attempting to cross Roosevelt Avenue, he was struck by a gray, two-door pick-up truck.
 The pick-up was being operated by a white male in his late thirties with short dark hair.

 - At 10:59 a.m. on Jan.
 25, a complainant reports that an unknown person(s) stole their 2009 black Mitsubishi Outlander fom the parking area of Philips Plaza (603-693 Sunrise Hwy.).
 The vehicle is valued at $19,000.

 - The manager of Asian Wok restaurant located at 297 Broadway reported at 11 a.m. on Jan.
 22 that an unknown person(s) broke the glass front door window.
 The value of the door is $225.

 - At 10:0pm on 01/26/13 the complainant reports that an unknown person(s) did leave harassing, threatening and annoying letters in their mailbox on Sherman Street.